 Look for our Animal Encounter experiences, now scheduled twice daily in the mornings and late evenings.

 We added 1 pound of live minnows and 1 pound of live shiners to their pond so they could hunt.

-Hands on, up close and personal.
-Brights Zoo lets you connect with a loving animal or gets you as close as you dare with exhibition snakes, reptiles and so much more.
+Hands on, up close and personal, Brights Zoo lets you connect with a loving animal or gets you as close as you dare with exhibition snakes, reptiles and much more.
 The animal encounter program is as close as it gets!

 Animal encounters happen on a daily schedule at Brights Zoo.
 Ask for more details on the day of your visit.

-Hopefully, you've noticed a few changes around here - from new animals, new pricing and self-guided options and this improved website - to name a few.
+Hopefully, you've noticed a few changes around here - from new animals, new pricing and self-guided options - to name a few.

 In our endeavor to keep you informed about what’s happening here at the zoo, we are proud to announce we have a new sign.
-Installed just in time for the 2013 season, you can’t miss seeing the Brights Zoo sign when you top the hill as you near the zoo.
+Installed just in time for the 2013 season, you can’t miss seeing the Brights Zoo sign as you near the zoo.

 Now you have three sources to stay informed about special events and seasonal changes; this website, Facebook by finding “BrightsZoo”, and now our new sign at the entrance of the zoo at 3425 Hwy 11-E in Limestone, Tennessee.

 Congratulations to Lion Country Safari on their new White Rhino baby.